The Trial of Socrates

 All in all, another very successful lesson with the help of Delphi!
 I already feel like my class have made progress in developing their thinking skills.
 The ‘I agree/disagree with that because…’ sentence stem has really helped their ability to listen and respond to one another, rather than our class dialogue being just between them and me.

 Don’t just let us have all the fun!
 You can download both the Prologue and this chapter in one set by clicking the link below, or the entire story and set of resources for Delphi the Philosopher here.

-(Explicit consent has been obtained to publish the photos and videos on this website.
+(Specific consent has been obtained to publish the photos and videos on this website.
 Do not copy or replicate these in any way.
 Many thanks to parents/carers for their support and to Mrs Hegedus, TA superstar, for taking the photos.
 Special thanks to Santa for letting us borrow the beard!).

 Become a member and access all of our resources!